MartinPernus/MaskFaceGAN/README.md

 `python main.py --attribute mouth_slightly_open --outdir output --image input/1815.jpg`

 You can also optionally use the e4e model (it is downloaded via `download.sh` script).
-Use it by specifying `--use_e4e` argument when calling the `main.py` script.
+Use it by specifying `--e4e_init` argument when calling the `main.py` script.

-The available attributes are specified in config.yml
+The available attributes are specified in `config.yml`

-### Acknowledgement
+### Acknowledgements
-StyleGAN2 code is based on [rosinality's PyTorch implementation](https://github.com/rosinality/stylegan2-pytorch).
+StyleGAN2 code is based on the [rosinality's PyTorch implementation](https://github.com/rosinality/stylegan2-pytorch).

 The e4e code is based on the [official implementation](https://github.com/omertov/encoder4editing)

+Masked LPIPS loss function is based on [official implementation](https://github.com/richzhang/PerceptualSimilarity)

 ### Citation